-This service can only be provided in an acute care hospital to assist the participant with one or more of the following:
+This service can only be provided in a hospital setting to assist the participant with one or more of the following:

+Communication;

-- Intensive personal care; or - Behavioral support/stabilization as enumerated in the behavior support plan.
+• Behavioral support/stabilization as enumerated in the behavior support plan.

 Room & board is not included in the rate for the Life Sharing service.
 The provider agencies should collect room & board payments in accordance with regulatory requirements.
 Life Sharing may not be provided when the host family is also a foster home for the participant.